phra/phra.github.io/posts/arbitrary-write-accessibility-tools.md

 - if NLA is enabled and the user we have the credentials of is already logged in, we can still trigger the On-Screen Keyboard by `NT AUTHORITY\SYSTEM` by pressing [Win+U] when the error message is displayed before the forced disconnection.

 ![osk.exe Error Message](../assets/images/osk-error-message.jpg "osk.exe Error Message")

+## Mitigations & Detections

+In order to mitigate the effectiveness of the technique, it's suggested to keep enabled NLA, as it will require valid credentials in pre-authentication phase and will also mitigate other exploits targeting the RDP protocol.
+If RDP is not strictly required, it's suggested to entirely disable it.

+To detect when this technique is used, it's suggested to monitor for changes to all the binaries mentioned above, including the location of the potential hijacked DLL (HID.dll) affecting `osk.exe`.

 ## Conclusion